Mythology Baby Names Fit for a Goddess or Titan

 Castor is a boy’s name of Greek origin, meaning “he who excels.”
 Castor and Pollux are figures from Greek, and Roman mythology considered the twin sons of Zeus or Jupiter.

-Similar names: Peitho, Zelus, Tyche
+Similar names: Calais

 Cian